In a nutshell, what does all of this week’s big FDA developments on stem cells and regenerative medicine mean for stem cell clinics?

 “I think you’re right—what FDA is saying here in question 3 is that even minimal manipulation that is something other than rinsing, cleansing, sizing, and shaping will cause a HCT/P to fall outside of the same surgical procedure exemption.
 But, so long as the HCT/P is not processed beyond rinsing, cleansing, sizing, and shaping, it does seem like homologous use is not required to fall within the same surgical procedure exemption.”

-Interestingly, there’s sort of fork in the road here for fat versus bone marrow stem cells, as it appears other language in the final guidances make fat stem cells unable to qualify for same surgical exception no matter what if I read things right.
+Interestingly, there’s sort of a fork in the road here for fat versus bone marrow stem cells, as it appears other language in the final guidances make fat stem cells unable to qualify for same surgical exception no matter what if I read things right.

 In the media the FDA leadership also seems to be indicating not a ton may happen practically speaking relative to the nearly 600 clinics out there in total, which highlights potential problem #2.
 In an article in the NY Times by Sheila Kaplan and Denise Grady on the FDA development, the notion of mixed messages from the FDA came up (emphasis mine):